Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 Data Generation and Preprocessing:

 QQQ is an ETF that contains 100 of NASDAQ's largest companies stock.
 A five year QQQ stock data from Yahoo! finance is used for our model and contains daily stock data including; timestamps, open price, high price, low price, close price and volume.
-This data is then used with technical indicators to extract important stock information like, trend, voltality, momentum and volume to generate a 15x15 image to input into our CNN model.
+This data is then used with 15 technical indicators to extract important stock information like, trend, voltality, momentum and volume to generate a 15x15 image to input into our CNN model.

-To generate our three class label we use a window size of 11 days to determine the max, min and middle prices during those 11 days.
-Based on these values we set the lables of sell(max), buy(min) or hold(middle) respectivly.
+To generate our three class labels we use a window size of 11 days to determine the max, min and middle prices during these 11 days.
+Based on these values we assign the lables of sell(max), buy(min) or hold(middle) respectivly.

 A period of 1-26 days was used to iterated through each indicator and storing data for each period.
 A feature selection method is then used to select the best indicators with respect to the time period.
-This is useful to determine which indicators at what time period are best for our model.
+This is useful to determine which indicators at what time frame are best for our model.

 The x_test and x_train are then reshaped to a 15x15 image that will be the input to the CNN model.